Shadocko/BeagleGo/README.md

 --------

 The beagleGo project aims at making a kit for transforming building toys into a platform for learning robotics.

-It is mainly being developped at FabLab Lannion: [http://wiki.fablab-lannion.org/index.php?title=BeagleGo] (in french).
+It is mainly being developped at FabLab Lannion (french language): [http://wiki.fablab-lannion.org/index.php?title=BeagleGo]

 Unless otherwise specified, all files are made available under one of the following licenses:
 * GNU General Public License version 3 or later for all source codes and hardware designs: [http://gnu.org/licenses/gpl.html]